 The UAB-UCSD O'Brien Core Center for Acute Kidney Injury Research (P30 DK079337) invites proposals for participation in the pilot and feasibility (P&F) studies involving the pathophysiology, basic mechanisms, therapeutic approaches, translational studies and clinical outcomes related to acute kidney injury (acute renal failure).
-If funded, the proposed start date for the P&F grants will be August 1, 2014.
+The intent of this pilot program is to provide seed monies for researchers to obtain subsequent extramural funding.
+If funded, the proposed start date for the P&F grants will be August 1, 2015.
 Up to four pilot projects may be funded based on merit and availability of funding.

 1. New independent investigators (Instructor or Assistant Professor) without current or past NIH research support at the R01 level.
 This funding opportunity is open to UAB/UCSD and non-UAB/UCSD investigators.

 2. Established investigators who want to explore a novel idea related to acute kidney injury that represents a clear departure from the investigator's ongoing research efforts.

 TERMS OF SUPPORT

 1. Up to $40,000 per year in project-related direct costs can be requested for the P&F Study, including salary support and appropriate supplies.
 No indirect costs will be allowed.

 2. The successful applicants will be required to submit a progress report at the end of the funding period.
 A second year of support is dependent on a competitive review of the progress made and resubmission of a research proposal.